typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 echo -Dconductr.agent.roles.1=haproxy | sudo tee -a /usr/share/conductr-agent/conf/conductr-agent.ini
 sudo service conductr-agent restart
 ```
+Note that role matching is not enforced unless [role matching is enabled](ManageServices#Roles) on the core nodes.

 ### Use CLI to load and run ConductR-HAProxy bundle